-There is an admission process for the Therapeutic Massage program.
+There is an admission process for the Massage Therapy program.
 Applications for the fall 2016 program are available online and in Florestano 100.
-The fall 2016 application deadline has been extended to May 13, 2016.
-Applications for the spring 2017 program will be available June, 2016 and due September 15, 2016.
+The fall 2016 application deadline has been extended to June 15, 2016.
+Applications for the spring 2017 program will be available in June 2016 and due September 15, 2016.
 Admission requirement information is available online and at information sessions.

 These courses meet the requirements for Maryland licensing or registration.
 Graduates will receive a certificate in therapeutic massage from AACC.
 For a complete description of the courses and program requirements see our catalog or the course description page.

 - MAS 100 - Introduction to Massage

 - BIO 230 - Structure and Function of the Human Body*,**